Jayden Onen: USL League One

 On 17 January 2023, Onen signed a one-year contract with USL League One club Forward Madison.
 He made 27 appearances and scored four goals during a 2023 season which concluded with a playoff quarter-final defeat.
 Onen's performances were recognised with a nomination for the USL League One Young Player of the Year award.
 In January 2024, he joined Lexington SC on a free transfer and made 14 appearances during the 2024 season.
 On 9 December 2024, Onen became FC Naples' first ever signing ahead of the club's inaugural season in 2025.
 He made 32 appearances and scored seven goals during the 2025 season, which culminated in a playoff semi-final defeat.
+Onen was released at the end of the 2025 season.

 International career

 Onen was called up to the Uganda squad for two 2021 Africa Cup of Nations qualifiers in March 2020, which were later postponed.
 He participated in a training camp in Dubai in October 2020.